honestjs/website/docs/plugins/rpc-plugin.md

 -   Creates parameter validation and typing
 -   Builds the complete RPC client with proper error handling

-## Benefits of the Unified Approach

--   **No Duplication**: Single source of truth for all type information
--   **Tight Coupling**: Components share data directly without file I/O
--   **Better Performance**: Eliminates redundant analysis and file generation
--   **Consistent Types**: All generated code uses the same type definitions
--   **Easier Maintenance**: Single plugin to configure and maintain

 ## Example Generated Output

 ### Generated Client